MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/ItemStack.md

 isStackableWith(itemStack: ItemStack): boolean
 `

 Returns whether this item stack can be stacked with the given `itemStack`.
 This is determined by comparing the item type and any custom data and properties associated with the item stacks.
-The amount of each item stack is not taken into consideration.
+The amount of each item stack is not taken into consideration, but for non-stackable items this will always return false.

 #### **Parameters**
 - **itemStack**: [*ItemStack*](ItemStack.md)

-  ItemStack to check stacking compatability with.
+  ItemStack to check stacking compatibility with.

 **Returns** *boolean* - True if the Item Stack is stackable with the itemStack passed in.
+False for non-stackable items.

 ### **matches**
 `